 In this article, we are going to show you some of the best tablets for watching movies and browsing the Internet.
 We’ll also share with you tips and tricks to consider during choosing.
 Let’s get started.

-Apple/iOS: iPad Pro 9.7″ — If Apple is your style, the iPad Pro 9.7″ is a great choice for your movie viewing.
+- If Apple is your style, the iPad Pro 11″ is a great choice for your movie viewing.
 It has a gorgeous display, the security of Apple, and complete integration with other Apple products while using the latest iOS.
-It comes with 128GB of space, but the only way to expand it later is with cloud services.

-Android: ASUS ZenPad 3S — For Android lovers, the ZenPad is the best tablet hands down.
-It has an outstanding 12-hour battery life, large and vibrant screen, and a 2K display that will bring any media to life.
-The storage is expandable, and the device runs Android M (6.0) directly out of the box.
+- For Android lovers, the Samsung Galaxy Tab S6 is the best tablet hands down.
+It has an outstanding 10-hour battery life, a large and vibrant screen, and a great display that will bring any media to life.

 Who Should Get This?